Back to all posts

 Slow and steady wins the race!
 Long-term resource planning is the key to a stable business that stands the test of time.

-Some organizations keep it cautious, looking the next five or ten years into the future.
-But on the other end of the scale, you've got a company like IKEA, which plans for a whopping 200 years ahead.
+Some organizations keep it cautious, looking five or ten years into the future.
+On the other end of the scale, you've got companies like IKEA, which plans a whopping 200 years ahead.

-While planning for the next couple of centuries might be pushing it (who knows what technologies we'll develop in the next two decades, let alone centuries), for efficient resource planning and a staffing strategy that serves the business plan, a long-term perspective is paramount.
+While planning for the next couple of centuries is extreme (who knows what changes are on the horizon in the next decade, let alone the next century), for effective resource planning and a staffing strategy that truly supports your business goals, a long-term perspective is paramount.

 In this article, we're explaining what long-term planning means in resource management, why it matters so much, and how you should approach it for the best results.